dtcenter/MET/docs/Users_Guide/installation.rst

     and the *tar_files* directory from the untar command.

     **COMPILER** – Format is *compiler_version* (e.g. gnu_8.3.0).
 For the GNU family of compilers,
-    use “gnu”; for the Intel family of compilers, use “intel”, “ics”, “ips”, or “PrgEnv-intel”, depending on the system;  for the oneAPI intel compilers, ensure “oneapi” is in the compiler name.
+    use “gnu”; for the Intel family of compilers, use “intel”, "intel-classic", “intel-oneapi”, “ics”, “ips”, or “PrgEnv-intel”,
+    depending on the system.
+If using an Intel compiler, users that have also set the **USE_MODULES** environment variable to TRUE should review the additional information below for proper configuration file setup.
 In the past, support was provided for the PGI family of compilers through “pgi”.
 However, this compiler option is no longer actively tested.

     **MET_SUBDIR** – Format is */d1/met/12.0.0*.
 This is the location where the top-level MET subdirectory will